Lisa-Marie’s Made in Maine, Inc. began long before our store on Front Street opened in 2003.

-- Soon she was on the management team there and became a member of the Society of Southern Maine Craftsmen as well as United Maine Craftsmen.
-She rapidly became a principle part of the leadership serving in various board positions over several years.
+Soon she was on the shop’s management team and became a member of the Society of Southern Maine Craftsmen as well as United Maine Craftsmen.
+Over several years, she quickly became a principle part of the leadership serving in various board positions.
 Directing, jurying, and participating in Maine craft shows opened the door for her to meet many local people with quality Maine products.